 Start by making a budget for all your holiday expenses.
-This includes not only a list of gifts, but also things like decorations, shipping and postal charges for cards, family meals, and flights and accommodations, if you’ll be travelling.
+This includes not only a list of gifts, but also things like decorations, shipping and postal charges for cards, family meals, and flights and accommodations if you’ll be traveling.

 If you’re struggling with debt or have other financial issues, give us all call to see if we can help.
 We’re A+ rated by the Better Business Bureau and have helped thousands of people become financially stable.
 When life happens, we’re here for you![On-screen text] Subscribe to our newsletter for updates & news.
 1-844-402-3574

 Now that you’ve made a holiday budget, it’s time to put it into action.
 These tips can help you stick to your holiday spending plan and avoid overspending during the holidays.

 - Keep a running total of all your spending.
 Real-time budget tracking will alert you when you’re close to exceeding your budget before it’s too late.

 - Save all your receipts.
 Use these to create a holiday budget for next year.

 - Start saving for holiday spending early.
 Set aside money throughout the year so you’re not scrambling to find cash once the holidays begin.
 Open a high-yield savings account or CD to help stretch your money even further.

 - Know who’s getting what in advance.
 Even if you’re not sure of the specific gift you’ll be giving to each person, having a general gift category like toys, electronics, or cookware in mind can keep you focused while shopping and prevent impulse buys.